rcghpge/pkgbuild/README.md

-Lug Nuts pkgbuild for lnos and arch dev for ut arlington technologies.
+Lug Nuts pkgbuild for lnos and arch dev.

+---